Woodchips 2.jpeg

 rsc2YV2ST96HSC+vIBCg5Q.jpg

 Do you give homework?
 We encourage daily reading for every child.
+Starting in fifth grade students begin building the practice of homework.
 All take home assignment at SOCS considers the children’s capabilities, producing meaningful assignments that reinforce and enrich classroom learning.
 When desired, a student and their parents can work with SOCS teachers to identify take home activities that can further enhance a child’s learning or interests.

 Do you take Fall birthdays in your Kindergarten class?
 In order to enroll in our school, your child MUST turn 5 by September 1st.
 If your child turns 5 by Oct 1st, you may apply for an exception.
 However, you or a caregiver will be required to stay with your child until their 5th birthday.
 Exceptions are not considered until the summer.